Lada Niva Travel: Chevrolet Niva (2003 - 2020)

-Lada takeover of production
+Lada Niva / Lada Niva Travel (2020 - Present)

 In August 2020 Lada took over production of the Chevrolet Niva, rebranding it as the Lada Niva.

 In December 2020, following a new generation of the car, the new Lada Niva was further rebranded as Lada Niva Travel, while the old Niva 4x4 was rebranded as Lada Niva Legend in January 2021.

+For 2026 AvtoVAZ announced Niva Travel getting a facelift and a 1.8 option, also an electric concept Lada e-Niva was shown.

+Concept Cars

 Chevrolet Niva Concept (2014)

 GM-AvtoVAZ introduced a concept vehicle for a new generation of the Chevrolet Niva at the Moscow International Automobile Salon in late August 2014.
 The Niva Concept, designed by Ondrej Koromház of GM (or at General Motors' headquarters in Melbourne according to other sources), had a longitudinal mounted engine, full-time four-wheel-drive, two-gear transfer case and rigid-axle rear suspension.
 The production model was supposed to get a 1.8-liter PSA Peugeot Citroën EC8 engine (135 hp) paired with a 5-speed manual gearbox, although more recent news reports suggested that it was planned to be based on the Renault Duster platform.
 The new model's production version was initially expected in 2016, but following Chevrolet stopping sales of its mainstream models in Russia, no further information has been released on the topic.

 In September 2018, it was reported that GM has suspended all the work on planned replacement of Chevrolet Niva.

-In August 2020 Lada took over production of the Chevrolet Niva rebranding it as the Lada Niva.
+Lada 4x4 Vision Concept (2018)

+In May 2018 AvtoVAZ patented the new concept car called the Lada 4x4 Vision.
+At a Moscow International Automobile Salon in August 2018, AvtoVAZ presented the concept, built in honour of the original Niva's 40th anniversary.
+According to preliminary information, the car would be based on Renault Duster and production was scheduled to start in 2022 at the earliest.

+Lada T-134 (2025)

+After Steve Mattin left AvtoVAZ in 2021 Jean-Philippe Salar was chosen as the new chief designer, he began to work on another concept of Niva's third generation which had to be based on CMF and unified with Dacia Duster and Dacia Bigster.
+Russian engineers were supposed to develop an all-wheel-drive system for the car.
+The work on the project was stopped when Groupe Renault dropped Lada in response to Russian invasion of Ukraine in 2022.
+In the summer of 2023 AvtoVAZ renewed the work by themselves, switching the platform of the almost finished car to Lada Vesta chassis.
+In 2025 the concept was showcased to the President of Russia Vladimir Putin under the name T-134 that might be a reference to both T-34 tank and Tu-134 plane.

+Technical parameters

+Permissible gross weight of the towed trailer, kg: